indimail/indimail-virtualdomains/.github/README-indimail.md

 # SPAM and Virus Filtering

-IndiMail has multiple methods to insert your script anywhere before the queue, after the queue, before local delivery, before remote deliver or call a script to do local or remote delivery.
-Refer to the chapter [Writing Filters for IndiMail](#writing-filters-for-indimail) for more details.
+IndiMail has multiple methods to insert your script anywhere before or after queueing, before local or remote delivery.
+Refer to the chapter [Writing Filters for IndiMail](#writing-filters-for-indimail) on how to do this.
+SPAM and Virus filtering use the same techniques involved in filtering emails describled in the previous chapter.

 # SPAM Control using bogofilter

 If you have installed indimail-spamfilter package, you will have [bogofilter](https://bogofilter.sourceforge.io/ "bogofilter") providing a bayesian spam filter.

-bogofilter requires training to work.
+bogofilter requires training to be able to classify emails as spam or ham.
 The next section tells you how to carry out this training.
 You can also have a pre-trained database installed by installing the **bogofilter-wordlist** package, but it is possible that this may not work well in your setup.

-On of the easiest method to enable bogofilter is to set few environment variable for indimail's [<b>qmail-spamfilter</b>(8)](https://github.com/mbhangui/indimail-mta/wiki/qmail-spamfilter.8) the frontend for <b>qmail-queue</b>(8) program. e.g. to enable spam filter on the incoming SMTP on port 25:
+On of the easiest method to enable bogofilter is to set few environment variable for indimail's [<b>qmail-spamfilter</b>(8)](https://github.com/mbhangui/indimail-mta/wiki/qmail-spamfilter.8). <b>qmail-spamfilter</b> is a frontend for <b>qmail-queue</b>(8) program. e.g. to enable spam filter on the incoming SMTP on port 25:

 ```
 $ sudo /bin/bash
+# cd /service/qmail-smtpd.25/variables

 Move QMAILQUEUE to SPAMQUEUE only if QMAILQUEUE doesn't have
 /usr/sbin/qmail-spamfilter

-# cd /service/qmail-smtpd.25/variables
+# cat QMAILQUEUE
+/usr/sbin/qmailqueue

 # mv QMAILQUEUE SPAMQUEUE
 # echo /usr/sbin/qmail-spamfilter > QMAILQUEUE
 # echo "/usr/bin/bogofilter -p -d /etc/indimail" > SPAMFILTER